jasonzhouu/go-callvis-wiki/How-it-works.md

 If the program consists of multiple packages like in your case, you can choose another package for `-focus` or use empty focus with relevant `-limit` and `-ignore` flags to constraint the size of output.

+The `-focus` flag is by default set to `main` since all the programs have it and keeping focus empty by default would generate gigantic output.

 ### Code

 _main.go_